 - Set up, manage, and review responses of coaching tools of the entire cohort in a single dashboard!

-Group coaching is an excellent way to scale your business if you’ve found success with your 1-1 coaching engagement and find yourself struggling to find empty slots in your calendar to take on new clients.
+Online group coaching is an excellent way to scale your business if you’ve found success with your 1-1 coaching engagement and find yourself struggling to find empty slots in your calendar to take on new clients.
 If you want to scale your coaching business without getting overwhelmed by the complexities of volume and management that come with group coaching, sign up for a free 14-day trial and take Simply.Coach for a spin.
-If you’d liked to be walked through the platform, someone from our team will be happy to give you a demo as well!
+If you’d liked to be walked through the coaching software, someone from our team will be happy to give you a demo as well!

-1. How do I create an online group coaching program?
+1. How to create a group coaching program online?

 An online group coaching program can be created by first understanding your ideal client and their most common issues and goals in detail.
 Once you know who exactly you coach and how you can help them, putting your standard coaching methodology into modules and then publicizing it via social media and other online marketing platforms is a good way to get started.